arnaudporet/konect/readme.md

 Note that `go run` build konect each time before running it.

-The Go package can have different names depending on your OS/Linux distributions.
+The Go package can have different names depending on your OS/Linux distribution.
 For example, with [Ubuntu](https://www.ubuntu.com/), the Go package is named golang: running a Go file with Ubuntu might be `golang-go run yourfile.go` instead of `go run yourfile.go` with [Arch Linux](https://www.archlinux.org).

 Arguments:
 * `networkFile`: the master network encoded in a sif file (see above)